 VISUAL ARTS 202.
-(3) HISTORY OF WESTERN ART II: RENAISSANCE

-TO MODERN.
-This introductory lecture course surveys painting, sculpture, and architecture in Europe and America from the early Italian Renaissance to the middle of the twentieth-century.
+(3) HISTORY OF WESTERN ART II: RENAISSANCE TO MODERN.
+This introductory lecture course surveys painting, sculpture, and architecture in Furne and America from the early Italian in Europe and America from the early Italian Renaissance to the middle of the twentieth-century.
 Students examine representative works in their historical contexts and consider the ways art and architecture function as carriers of cultural meaning.
 Prerequisite: none.
 Offered: spring semester.